fmalmeida/MpGAP/README.md

 It is possible to perform two types of hybrid assemblies.

+1. By using Unicycler and SPAdes hybrid assembly modes.
+For instance, will use Unicycler hybrid mode which will first assemble a high quality assembly graph with Illumina data and then it will use long reads to bridge the gaps.
+More information about Unicycler Hybrid mode can be found [here](https://github.com/rrwick/Unicycler#method-hybrid-assembly).
-The first one, is to polish a long reads only assembly with Illumina reads.
-For that, users will have to use the long reads only workflow (with lreads.config file), set path to Illumina reads and set **illumina_polish_longreads_contigs** to true.
+2. By polishing a long reads only assembly with Illumina reads.
+For that, users will have to set **illumina_polish_longreads_contigs** to true.
 This will tell the pipeline to produce a long reads only assembly and polish it with Pilon (for unpaired reads) or with [Unicycler-polish program](https://github.com/rrwick/Unicycler/blob/master/docs/unicycler-polish.md) (for paired end reads).

-The second one is to use the hybrid.config file (or its parameters in the command line) and set path to long reads and short reads.
-This, will use Unicycler hybrid mode which will first assemble a high quality assembly graph with Illumina data and then it will use long reads to bridge the gaps.
-More information about Unicycler Hybrid mode can be found [here](https://github.com/rrwick/Unicycler#method-hybrid-assembly).
+Note that, **illumina_polish_longreads_contigs** parameter is an addition, when true, it will execute both strategies 1 and 2.
+Then false, only strategy 1 will be executed.

-[Here](https://mpgap.readthedocs.io/en/latest/manual.html#examples) you can find a few usage examples.
+[Here](https://mpgap.readthedocs.io/en/latest/examples.html#examples) you can find a few usage examples.

 ## Usage